japgolly/learning/recursion-blog/02-cata.md

 * `BinaryTree` / `BinaryTreeF[_]`

-This series doesn't depend on, or emphasise, Matryoshka or any other library.
+Also, this series doesn't depend on, or emphasise, Matryoshka or any other library.
 If you'd like to understand why, I've explained [here in the FAQ](TOOODOOOO).

 # The Catamorphism